celesrenata/pfsense-ultimate-config/README.md

 20. Navigate to: **System > User Manager**
 21. Edit the User you created
 22. Scroll to the bottom and paste your new pre-shared key
-23. Setup a client that is in your home network currently and attempt to connect to the current pfSense **WAN** IP.
+23. Set up a client that is in your home network currently and attempt to connect to the current pfSense **WAN** IP.
 24. Take another snapshot and label it: **VPN Options**

 ## Setup Virtual Container Server
-* We can use the Debian virtual machine to setup containers locally and then spin up a new virtual machine to test iPXE later.
+* We can use the Debian virtual machine to set up containers locally and then spin up a new virtual machine to test iPXE later.

 ### Install Required Software
 1. Navigate to the **Debian virtual machine**